-Consider the type of riding you’ll be doing, will you be commuting at a snail’s pace through busy cities or riding along sunny country roads in the breeze?
-Urban and commuting journeys generally mean slower speeds, for faster riding you will need more protection and a full face helmet may be more suitable.
+Consider the riding you’ll be doing.
+Will you be commuting at a snail’s pace through busy cities or riding along sunny country roads in the breeze?
+Urban and commuting journeys generally mean slower speeds.
+You will need more protection for faster riding, and a full-face helmet may be more suitable.

 Also consider the heat, the cold, the rain and the wind.

-Accessories can play an important part in comfort and safety so think about your eyesight and the dietary properties of whatever insects might fly into your mouth!
+Accessories can play an essential part in comfort and safety so think about your eyesight and the dietary properties of whatever insects might fly into your mouth!

-They can also only compensate so far for a full face so avoid kidding yourself thart a padded chin-piece is as good as a strip of fibreglass or Kevlar that would completely cover your jaw.
+They can only compensate so far for a full face so avoid kidding yourself that a padded chin-piece is as good as a strip of fibreglass or Kevlar that would completely cover your jaw.

-The safety versus comfort argument however shouldn’t deter a rider from considering the many high quality and well-functioning open face models that are on the market today.
+The safety versus comfort argument, however, shouldn’t deter a rider from considering the many high-quality and well-functioning open-face models on the market today.

-Open face helmets are easier to put on than full face models – one of the reasons people buy them.
-Often called a ‘three quarter’ helmet because coverage is pretty much 75% of your head and face.
+Open-face helmets are easier to put on than full-face models – one of the reasons people buy them.
+Often called a ‘three quarter’ helmet because coverage is 75% of your head and face.

-Like any helmet the fit should be snug but not too tight, that compression will lead to discomfort during the ride.
-Many helmets come with one, two or more shell sizes (the size of the hard outer shell encasement).
-The interior size may change with padding.
+Like any helmet, the fit should be snug but not too tight; that compression will lead to discomfort during the ride.
+Many helmets come with one or more shell sizes (the size of the hard outer shell encasement).
+The internal size may change with padding.

 It’s always best to try them on but make an allowance if you have long, thick hair or wear a head scarf as these may alter over time.

-The open face helmet provides protection like any other however the face and chin area remain exposed of course.
+The open-face helmet protects any other; however, the face and chin area remains exposed, of course.

 One either has to accept the risk or use accessories to reduce it.

-Much of the construction is plastic but some of the more expensive models are made of fibreglass or Kevlar.
+Much of the construction is plastic, but some of the more expensive models are fibreglass or Kevlar.

 The type of visors and neck coverage differ between models.
 Some have studs across the front section into which you can add clip-on peaked visors.